OffchainLabs/arbitrum-tutorials/packages/delayedInbox-l2msg/README.md

 The demo will alow you send a l2 message while you don't need to use l2 rpc but just use l1 rpc; This demo has 2 part, one part will show how to send a normal l2 transaction using delayed inbox, another will show how to withdraw your funds back without sequencer.

-If sequencer downs, when you run `Withdraw Funds`, you need use https://github.com/OffchainLabs/arbitrum-sdk/blob/master/src/lib/inbox/inbox.ts#L256 to force include your tx to continue. (example: https://github.com/OffchainLabs/arbitrum-sdk/blob/401fa424bb4c21b54b77d95fbc95faec15787fe2/fork_test/inbox.test.ts#L131)
+If sequencer downs, when you run `Withdraw Funds`, you need use [arbitrum sdk](https://github.com/OffchainLabs/arbitrum-sdk/blob/master/src/lib/inbox/inbox.ts#L256) to force include your tx to continue. (example [here](https://github.com/OffchainLabs/arbitrum-sdk/blob/401fa424bb4c21b54b77d95fbc95faec15787fe2/fork_test/inbox.test.ts#L131))

 ## Config Environment Variables